EdwardSchaefer/Neighborhood-Map/README.md

 			geoCodeCache function to retrieve stored results and assign them to markers
-		*Moved a mural from streetview to splice in cleanData.js
+		*Moved a mural from streetview to splice in cleanData.js *Added finalTimeOut variable so final geoCodeLoop call only "recharges" for number of seconds neccessary to not trigger too many requests error